Alan Myers (translator)

-Alan Myers (18 August 1933 – 8 August 2010) was a noted translator, most notably of works by Russian authors.
+Alan Myers (18 August 1933 – 8 August 2010), a Briton, was a noted translator, most notably of works by Russian authors.

 Biography

 Myers was born in South Shields, County Durham, in 1933.
 He attended the University of London between 1957 and 1960 and Moscow University from 1960 to 1961.
 Subsequently, he taught Russian and English in Hertfordshire 1963–86.

 During this period, he published reviews, translations and educational articles, and in summer worked as a travel courier on Russian Baltic liners, and as interpreter for the British Council in Britain and the USSR.
 He has broadcast on BBC Radio 3 and the BBC World Service on Russian themes.
 He retired in 1986 to work as a freelance literary translator.

 Work

 Poetry

 Robert Conquest has stated that translating rhymed poetry into English rhymed poetry is the most difficult of all arts.
 Myers took on the challenge and produced mimetic rhymed versions of 19th century Russian poetry (such as An Age Ago published by Penguin Books in 1989) extracts from which appear in the Oxford Dictionary of Quotations.
 He has written of his approach to poetry translation in The Sunday Times (23.4.89).